vyos/vyos-documentation/docs/configuration/protocols/rip.rst

 .. cfgcmd:: set protocols rip default-distance <distance>

-  This command change distance value of RIP.
+  This command change the distance value of RIP.
 The distance range is 1 to 255.

    .. note:: Routes with a distance of 255 are effectively disabled and not
       installed into the kernel.

 .. cfgcmd:: set protocols rip network-distance <A.B.C.D/M> distance <distance>

-  This command sets default RIP distance to specified value when the route’s source IP address matches the specified prefix.
+  This command sets default RIP distance to a specified value when the routes source IP address matches the specified prefix.

 .. cfgcmd:: set protocols rip network-distance <A.B.C.D/M> access-list <name>

-  This command can be used with previous command to sets default RIP distance to specified value when the route’s source IP address matches the specified prefix and the specified access-list.
+  This command can be used with previous command to sets default RIP distance to specified value when the route source IP address matches the specified prefix and the specified access-list.

 .. cfgcmd:: set protocols rip default-information originate